COVID 19 UPDATE: 21st September 2020

 You searched for 1936.
 We found 11 results.

 Hallmarked in Sheffield, 1936 by Walker & Hall, this classic Sterling Silver Quaich stands on a pedestal base and has a deep bowl.
 The quaiche measures 6.25"(16cm handle to handle, with a bowl diameter of 4.25"(11cm) and a height of 2.3"(6cm).
 This quaich weighs 4.4 troy ounces.

 £325ADD TO BASKET MORE PHOTOS

-Hallmarked in Birmingham, 1936 by A. & J. Zimmerman, this smart Sterling Silver Mug has a plain straight sided body with a band of bellied reed decoration and a stepped pedestal base.
-There is a touch of textured bead work on the handle.
-This mug is 4"(10cm) tall and 4.5"(11cm) handle to rim and weighs 7.5 troy ounces.
+Hallmarked in Birmingham in 1936 by A. & J. Zimmerman, this handsome, Sterling Silver Christening Mug, has a plain straight sided body with a band of reed decoration around the centre, a stepped base, and a bead detailed handle.
+The christening mug measures 4"(10cm) tall, by 4.5"(11cm) from handle to rim and weighs 7.5 troy ounces.

 £425ADD TO BASKET MORE PHOTOS